 A businessman interested in company formation in France should know the main types of entities that can be used for incorporation:

-- The private limited liability is the most common business form chosen by those interested in starting a company in France and it requires at least one shareholder and a minimum capital of 1 euro.
-The initial capital is decided in the articles of association by each legal entity.
-The liability of the entity’s members is limited in extent to their contribution to the capital.
-The management is assured by individuals appointed by the general meeting of the shareholders and they are called directors.
-An auditor is necessary to be appointed if the company meets two of the following conditions: it has more than 50 employees, a net turnover over 3.1 million EUR or a total balance sheet over 1.55 million EUR.
+- The private limited liability company is the most common business form chosen by those interested in starting a company in France and it requires at least one shareholder and a minimum capital of 1 euro.
+The initial capital is stipulated in the articles of association by each legal entity.
+The liability of the entity’s members is limited to their contribution to the capital.
+The management is assured by individuals appointed by the general meeting of the shareholders.
+An auditor is necessary to be appointed if the company meets two of the following conditions: it has more than 50 employees, a net turnover over EUR3.1 million or a total balance sheet over EUR1.55 million.

 - Another form of business is the French SAS (societe par actions simplifiees) formed by at least one member.
-There is a minimum share capital of 37,000 EUR.
+There is a minimum share capital of EUR37,000 for this type of entity.
 The management of such company is assured by at least one director and the appointment of an auditor is mandatory only if one of the following conditions is met: the company has more than 20 employees, the pre-tax turnover exceeds two million euros or the total balance sheet exceeds one million EUR.

 - The SCS (société en commandite simple) is formed by a general partner and a silent partner.
-The silent partner is providing capital and it is considered liable only in extension of that capital, while the general partner doesn’t provide any capital and he is considered liable even with its own assets for the entity’s liabilities.
+The silent partner provides capital and it is considered liable only in extension of that capital.
+The general partner doesn’t provide any capital and he is considered liable even with its own assets for the entity’s liabilities.
 The major decisions are taken by the general partner, while the silent partner cannot take part in the management.